StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/CREATE_ROUTINE_LOAD.md

   - Access Kafka using the SSL security protocol:

     ```SQL
-    "property.security.protocol" = "ssl", -- Specifies the security protocol as SSL.
+    "property.security.protocol" = "ssl", -- Specify the security protocol as SSL.
     "property.ssl.ca.location" = "FILE:ca-cert", -- File or directory path to CA certificate(s) for verifying the kafka broker's key.
     -- If the Kafka server enables client authentication, the following three parameters are also required:
     "property.ssl.certificate.location" = "FILE:client.pem", -- Path to the client's public key used for authentication.